AnthonyGiretti/ILogger-extensions/README.md

 Must match your Microsoft.Extensions.Logging version in your project

+### CURRENTLY NOT WORKING WITH Microsoft.Extensions.Logging 3+,vTRYING TO FIX IT ASAP

 Examples:

 If you use ILogger from dependency Microsoft.Extensions.Logging (>= 3.1.3), use package Microsoft.Extensions.Logging (>= 3.1.3.x)